Greater New York Councils: Organization

-The name of Greater New York Councils is written in plural form, because the five borough councils that compose it are themselves councils and operate as such in many respects.
-Each has its own BSA council number, a council president and a council commissioner.
+The name of Greater New York Councils is written in plural form, because the five borough councils that composed it were themselves councils and operate as such in many respects.
+Each had its own BSA council number, a council president and a council commissioner.
 Each selects recipients of the Silver Beaver award and presents these along with other council-level awards annually.
 Until 2013, each borough council had its own Order of the Arrow lodge.
 Those who are registered as youth or adult participants with borough councils wear borough council shoulder patches on their uniforms.
-This is permitted by BSA uniforming rules, because each of the borough councils is technically a local council in its own right.
+This has been permitted by BSA uniforming rules, because each of the boroughs had been technically a local council in its own right.